savefd/DiseasePred/README.md

 Reshaping then Predicting diseases with RandomForestClassifier

-I have 100% accuracy in this work, The Dataset is too clean. 😥
+I have 100% accuracy in this work, The Dataset is too clean.
+(1st Place)😥